 10. Black Poplar (Agrocybe Aegerita)

-Black poplar mushroom (aka Pioounno in Italian) features a crunchy texture and mellow nutty flavor.
+Black poplar mushroom (Pioounno in Italian) features a crunchy texture and mellow nutty flavor.
 They grow in dense clusters with golden brown caps and long white stems.

-This variety is native to Southeastern America and Europe, but as it is an easy-to-grow one, Australia, Asia, or other areas also cultivate them well.
+While this variety is native to Southeastern America and Europe, you can easily cultivate it in Australia, Asia, or other places.
 And they can combine excellently in your meat-based, paste, or risotto dishes.